This page describes how the following websites

 The required data is provided freely by the party concerned: some data (Name, Surname, E-mail) is essential; other data is optional (Country, Notes, Slow Food Member, Projects of interest, etc.).
 Consent to processing is required for purposes connected to donation (accounting records, etc.), which also includes, if selected, receiving the newsletter (see the specific paragraph) for promotional and commercial communications, from which it is possible subsequently to unsubscribe.
 Consent is required to publish the interested party’s details on the official list of donors.
 The payment system provides for the disclosure of some data to the bank providing the service.

-Product recommendation (Ark of Taste)
+Product recommendation (Ark of Taste and Presidia)

 The required data is provided freely by the party concerned: some data (Name, Telephone, E-mail) is essential; other data is optional.
 Consent to processing is required in order to submit the recommendation, which also includes receiving the newsletter (see the specific paragraph) for promotional and commercial communications, from which it is possible subsequently to unsubscribe.